BennyBlvck/Half-Scribbled-Truths/README.md

-# ✍🏾 Half Scribbled Thoughts – Landing Page Project
+# ✍🏾 Half Scribbled Truths – Landing Page Project

 A simple, clean, and responsive landing page designed as part of my journey to relearn and sharpen my full stack web development skills after almost a 2-year break.
 This project is both a memory refresher and a creative exercise tied to my personal blog **Half Scribbled Thoughts**, where I share poetry, short stories, and written reflections.